What Makes a Good Social Work Supervisor?

 Questions to Ask a Potential Supervisor in Colorado

-If you’re searching for LCSW supervision in Colorado (whether in Denver, Boulder, or virtually across the state) it’s worth asking potential supervisors questions like:
+If you’re looking for LCSW supervision in Denver, Boulder, or virtually across the state, here are three questions to ask:

 • How do you make sure supervision stays consistent and reliable?

-• How do you balance support with accountability in supervision?
+• How do you balance support with accountability?

 • What does it look like in your practice for supervisees to feel both challenged and cared for?

-These three questions cut to the heart of what supervisees consistently say makes the biggest difference in their experience.
+These questions cut to the heart of what actually matters—not credentials, but connection.

 © 2025 Center for Ethical Social Work Practice.
 All rights reserved.
 This article may not be reproduced without written permission.